-If you have questions about the potential health effects after being exposed to a broken thermometer, or if there are young children or pregnant women in the house at the time of the thermometer breakage, please call your local poison control center at 1-800-222-1222.
+If you have questions about the potential health effects after being exposed to a broken thermometer, then please call your physician or your local poison control center at 1 (800) 222-1222.

 - Is the liquid in the thermometer any color other than silver?
 Then it is most likely alcohol.

 - Is it silver?
 Then it may be mercury or possibly a non-mercury substance.

 Mercury is a liquid metal with properties different from most substances.
 Small droplets will combine into a larger sphere shape, which will roll on a flat surface and break back into smaller droplets if dropped or if pressure is applied.
 Care must be taken to avoid scattering the mercury or allowing it to roll to a hard-to-reach location.

 If there is a paper calibration strip inside of the thermometer that includes the words “mercury free,” then the liquid in the thermometer is not mercury.
 If you do NOT see the words “mercury free," then assume that the liquid is mercury.

 EPA recommends that consumers use mercury-free thermometers, but not does not endorse, recommend, certify, authorize or approve of any specific brand of mercury-free thermometer.

 - Never use a vacuum cleaner to clean up mercury.
 The vacuum will put mercury into the air and increase exposure.